 Calculating What A Mezzanine Floor Cost

-Often we are asked what the ball-park cost is to build a mezzanine so we have put together a guide to assist you to determine the estimated cost and whether a mezzanine floor may be a good investment for your building.
+We are often asked to ball-park the costs and price to build a mezzanine floor.
+Therefore we have put together a guide to assist you in determining the estimated cost of building a mezzanine floor in each city and whether a mezzanine floor may be a good investment for your building.

 What is a mezzanine floor?

 In short, a mezzanine floor is a second level floor raised above your working space.
-A mezzanine floor utilises the ceiling space above your production area or office area.
-Making use of any wasted air space in the ceiling cavity of the building.
+A mezzanine floor utilises the ceiling space above your production area or office area, making use of any wasted space in the ceiling cavity of the building.

 Figure 1: Example of Mezzanine Floor